What Happens If Charles Schwab Goes Bankrupt?

 Multiple Companies

-The Charles Schwab Corporation owns various businesses, including a bank that offers checking and savings accounts, a brokerage for self-directed trading, and another unit for portfolio management and investment advice.
-The collapse of one division would not necessarily mean the others would fail.
+The Charles Schwab Corporation owns several businesses.
+One of these is a bank that provides checking and savings accounts.
+Another is a broker-dealer that offers self-directed trading, while another unit offers portfolio management and investment advice.
+A failure of one of these operations would not guarantee the bankruptcy of another.

 Charles Schwab Insurance